KooiInc/ProtoXT/README.md

+# *Deprecated and not maintained anymore*

+This functionality can be done with plain ES20xx.
+Check Jon Randy's [metho project](https://github.com/jonrandy/metho) if you want/need to keep using it.

 # ProtoXT - A new way to extend Object prototypes

 A small library to allow you to safely add 'dynamic properties' to (the prototype of) objects,